I’ve found a door frame chin up bar that won’t put my security deposit in Jeopardy.

 My First Chin Up Bar

-If you want to do chin ups in a doorway firstly good on ya’, as you probably already know calisthenic exercises are all kinds of awesome for strengthening your body, chin ups or pull ups done with proper form and technique are great for developing the lats, biceps, back, core and shoulders.
-Secondly, you need to make sure the bar can hold your weight adequately, each bar when you look in the product description should tell you what the maximum load is – if it doesn’t have this information I would steer clear as it may be a product of lower quality that could be unsafe to use.
+Very important though, is that you make sure that the bar can hold your weight adequately, each bar when you read the product description should tell you clearly what the maximum load is – if it doesn’t have this information, steer clear, as it may be a product of lower build quality that could be unsafe to use.

-With all these things considered there is a bar that I recently took a gamble on and has actually pleasantly surprised me.
-It’s called the Powerbar 2 and it’s made by a little-known company called Innovation Fitness.
+There is a bar that I recently took a gamble on and has actually pleasantly surprised me.
+It’s called The Powerbar 2 and it’s made by a little-known company called Innovation Fitness.

-The reason I consider it a gamble is because it doesn’t look like any of the chin up bars I’ve used in the past.
+The reason I considered it a gamble is because it doesn’t look like any of the pull-up bars I’ve used in the past.

-The Powerbar 2 is different because it fits a large number of door frames and most importantly for me doesn’t leave any trace of me having done chin ups on the door itself.
-The bar I had previously was this one below.
+This Powerbar 2 door frame chin up bar fits a larger number of door frames and most importantly, doesn’t leave any marks on the door itself.

-The reason I think a lot of these bars are damaging door frames is because some bars don’t manage the load properly and so with repeated use they actually end up contorting and damaging doors and frames and in some cases breaking halfway through a rep. It’s also worth noting that weight limitations are there for good reason and should be adhered to when looking for a chin up bar.
+Some door frame chin up bars just don’t manage the load properly and so with repeated use they actually end up contorting and damaging doors and frames and in some cases breaking when you are half-way through a rep.

 For me the Powerbar 2 is definitely an unsung hero in the home fitness equipment area, I’m surprised that it’s only available online.